 A great diversity of appellations

-The Burgundy vineyard has 84 appellations including 33 Grands Crus, 44 Village AOCs, and 7 regional AOCs.
-Among these 84 AOCs, there is also a very wide range of climates (or plots), notably 662 Premiers Crus as well as a plethora of lieux-dits.
-Good luck trying them all!
+The Burgundy vineyard in fact has 84 appellations, including 33 Grands Crus, 44 AOC Villages, and 7 regional AOCs.
+Among these 84 AOCs, there is also a very wide range of "climats" (or plots), notably 662 Premiers Crus as well as a plethora of lieux-dits.
+Good luck trying to discover them all!

-This vast choice thus gives you the opportunity to find a wine suited to every occasion and every budget, from the Côte de Nuits to the Mâconnais, including the Côte de Beaune and the Côte Chalonnaise.
+This vast selection thus offers you the possibility to find a wine suited to every occasion and every budget, from the Côte de Nuits to the Mâconnais, including the Côte de Beaune as well as the Côte Chalonnaise.

 Pyramidal hierarchy of Burgundy wines